Braveoneone/computational_syntax/README.md

 >
 > gr | l        generate Chinese sentence randomly

-if File it shows MicroResZh.gf does not exist
+if it shows MicroResZh.gf does not exist
 > i /yourFilePath/MicroLangZh.gf